the-ge/sublimetext-autobackups/README.md

   // Don't make changes to this file directly as they can get wiped out when the
   // plugin is updated.
 Instead transfer what you need to the 'Settings - User' file.

-  // The directory where we'll keep our backups.
-If empty, we'll try to put them in
+  // The directory where we'll keep our backups; defaults to
-  //"backup_dir": "D:/Sublime Text Backups",
+  //"backup_dir": "C:/SublimeTextBackups",
-  "backup_dir": "~/.backup/SublimeText",
+  "backup_dir": "~/.SublimeText",

-  // If true, also save a backup copy any time a file is opened (if backup file not exists) "backup_on_open_file": true,
+  // If true, saves a backup copy any time a file is opened (if backup file not exists) "backup_on_open_file": true,

-  // If true, backups saved per day, in separate folders, e.g. C:/SublimeTextBackups/2013-05-23/myfile.php "backup_per_day": true,
+  // If true, backups saved per day, in separate folders,
+  // e.g. C:/SublimeTextBackups/2013-05-23/myfile.php
+  "backup_per_day": true,

   // If set, backups saved per second. possible values: false, "folder" or "file"
   // false - disabled backup per second
-  // "folder" - backup example D:/Sublime Text Backups/2013-05-23/095034/myfile.php
+  // "folder" -> D:/Sublime Text Backups/2013-05-23/095034/myfile.php
-  // "file" - backup example D:/Sublime Text Backups/2013-05-23/myfile_095034.php
+  // "file"   -> D:/Sublime Text Backups/2013-05-23/myfile_095034.php
   // to use this feature, you must have enabled backup_per_day setting "backup_per_time": "file",